jerryborgesjacob/PHP-Assignment1-Jerry/README.md

 - This app can take data from the database and display it on the webpage.
 - The Add, Delete and Update buttons on the Navigation Bar is not linked to any page, as CRUD is not needed for this assignment.
 - The SQL file has been attached to the repository.
+- A screenshot of the webpage has also been uploaded onto the repository.